Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Input-Output Generation

 \sys provides the LLM with the input format's syntax and semantics for the source language as part of the input generation prompt using three examples~(\cref{appendix:prompts}).
 Some examples of generated inputs are shown below: \begin{prompt-box-small}

 \end{prompt-box-small}

-While constrained decoding~\cite{park2024grammaraligneddecoding, willard2023efficientguidedgenerationlarge} can be used to guarantee valid JSON in responses, \sys does not leverage this feature, because of (1) possible generation performance degradation~\cite{tam2024letspeakfreelystudy}, (2) \sys's use of prompting techniques like chain-of-thought~\cite{wei2023chainofthought} that require the LLM to freely produce text in a scratchpad-like manner before giving a final answer, and (3) compatibility with most LLM API services, as not all support constrained decoding.
+While constrained decoding~\cite{park2024grammaraligneddecoding, willard2023efficientguidedgenerationlarge} can be used to guarantee inputs adhere to a specific grammar, \sys does not leverage this feature, because of (1) possible regeneration performance degradation~\cite{tam2024letspeakfreelystudy}, (2) \sys's use of prompting techniques like chain-of-thought~\cite{wei2023chainofthought} that require the LLM to freely produce text in a scratchpad-like manner before giving a final answer, and (3) compatibility with most LLM API services, as not all support constrained decoding.

-Its important that the I/O pairs generated capture the full range of the original component's legitimate behavior to enable correct regeneration.
-Towards this goal, \sys instructs the LLM to generate nominal inputs that exercise the target component's typical behavior, and edge-case inputs that test the component's behavior in unusual or boundary scenarios. \sys can deduce input argument types even in the absence of developer type annotations.
-Types can usually be inferred by the LLM based on the operations that get performed on them.
-Even in cases where only the library's interface is available (as is the case for native libraries), \sys can generate quality inputs informed by context such as the function and argument names.
-Combining the above, \sys can often reach all of the library's logic with only a small set of inputs~(\cref{tbl:eval-alllibs}).
+It is important that the input-output pairs generated capture enough of the original component's legitimate behavior to enable correct regeneration.
+Towards this goal, \sys instructs the LLM to generate both nominal inputs that exercise the target component's typical behavior and edge-case inputs that test the component's behavior in unusual or boundary scenarios. \sys can deduce input argument types even in the absence of developer type annotations, inferred by the back-end LLM based on the operations performed on them.
+Even in cases where only the component's interface (and not source code) is available (as is the case for native libraries), \sys can generate quality inputs informed by context such as the function and argument names.
+Combining the above, \sys can often reach all of the function's logic with only a small set of inputs~(\cref{tbl:eval-alllibs}).

-\heading{Input filtering} After \sys instruments the LLM instance to generate a set of inputs $I_{g}$ for $f_{n}$, it parses and splits the generated set into individual inputs $i_{g}$.
-The system then inspects the generated text for syntactic correctness using the source language's parser.

-\sys rejects any invalid input and keeps a record of all valid inputs between revisions~(\cref{sec:guardrails}), adding new ones to the set at each iteration.
+\heading{Input filtering} After \sys instruments the LLM instance to generate a set of inputs $I$ for $f_{n}$, it parses and splits the generated set into individual inputs $i$.
+The system then inspects each generated input for syntactic correctness using the source language's parser. \sys rejects any invalid inputs and keeps a record of all valid inputs between revisions~(\cref{sec:guardrails}), adding new ones to the set at each iteration.

-\heading{Output capture} After input generation, each input is serialized back into text form.
-Then, \sys creates a program written in the target language that includes a routine which executes each one of the generated inputs $I$ against the original component.
+\heading{Output capture} After input generation, each input is serialized back into the source language's syntax.
+Then, \sys creates a program written in the target language that includes a routine which executes each one of the generated inputs $i$ against the original component.